caseyauch/tis/README.md

 The following steps are implemented in [``TIS_build_index.R``](/analysis/TIS_build_index.R).
 1. Filter data by MPO region and calculate rank of value as a percent (0-100%) for each indicator using Excel’s percentrank.inc function
-2. Invert percent rank for the five indicators representing negative impacts (crashes, roadwayrisk, housing cost change, transportation burden, and vehicle-miles traveled)
+2. Invert percent rank for the five indicators representing negative impacts (crashes, roadway risk, housing cost change, transportation burden, and vehicle-miles traveled)
 3. Sum indicator values for each category (e.g., add all Infrastructure percent rank values together)
 4. Calculate rank of value for five categories (0-1))%) = Category Rank
 5. Sum five category scores = TIS Score